jehixson3/Dynamic-Humorous-UFO-Website/README.md

 The information displayed includes the city, state, country, shape of the UFO, and comments based on each individual sighting.
 This information can be filtered using the date field to reduce the number of sightings listed in the table on the html page.

-The site is meant to be funny and humorous.
+The site is meant to be funny.
 It was created using javascript and D3.